 First, the facts: most non-alcoholic beer contains some alcohol.
 In order to be classified as non-alcoholic beer, the level must be 0.5% alcohol by volume (ABV) or lower.
 Of the dozen or so readily available brands of non-alcoholic beer in the United States, only one (Bitburger) measures a 0.0% ABV.
 All the other brands contain some alcohol.

-For most people in recovery, the discussion would end right there.
+For most people in recovery from alcoholism, the discussion would end right there.
 Is there alcohol in non- alcoholic beer?
 If yes, then it is not the right choice for anyone in recovery.
 The presence of even tiny amounts of alcohol, even if far less than could produce any intoxicating effects, is a deal-breaker for many people in recovery.
 From giving up mouthwash to vanilla extract, choosing to go truly alcohol-free is understood as an important part of sobriety.
 Why?

 - The appearance of a beer bottle and label, the scent of the beer, and the feel of the bottle in your hand can all be triggers to cravings.
 The Alcoholics Anonymous slogan “people, places and things” refers to this phenomenon — it is very risky to remind yourself of drinking by mimicking it, even with a non-alcoholic beverage.